July marks the start of the summer festival season in Japan, and that means fireworks, traditional matsuri, and plenty of yakisoba.

 Yasukuni Shrine, Kudanshita

-Held at the controversial Yasukuni Shrine in Kudanshita, this festival is famous for the 30,000 bright yellow lanterns that line the main approach to the shrine.
-Although the approach is quite wide, the festival attracts huge crowds, so is sure to be packed with locals who have dusted off their yukata and jinbei for a summer outing.
+Held at the controversial Yasukuni Shrine in Kudanshita, this festival is famous for the 30,000 bright yellow lanterns that line the main approach.
+Although the path is quite wide, the festival attracts huge crowds, so it is sure to be packed with locals who have dusted off their yukata and jinbei for a summer outing.

 Ask our local experts about Tokyo